Roof comb: Structural description

 As mentioned, the cultural importance regarding height was particularly significant when building monuments.
 Because of the limitations of corbel vaulting many Mayan structures were designed with only a few stories.
 Architects wrangled about the best ways to magnify their design to memorialize their culture.
-Almost always a roof comb would serve no structural function, and on these structures the combs acted as an ornate decorative facade.
+Almost always a roof comb would serve no structural function, and on these structures the combs acted as an ornate false front facade.
 Architects used a lattice of stonework to create the combs, and this method proved to be strong and permanent.
 “Roof combs often were carved or painted with zoomorphic or anthropomorphic motifs as well as texts”.
 The best examples of Mayan roof combs can be seen at the great temples of Tikal.
 These temples serve as funerary monuments for late rulers, and the combs are adorned with intricate and commemorative mosaic portraits.